-Isolation valve isolates or cuts the supply of fluid when needed.
-Gate, ball, plug, piston, diaphragm, butterfly and pinch valve falls under this category.
+An isolation valve isolates or cuts the supply of fluid when needed.
+Gate, ball, plug, piston, diaphragm, butterfly, and pinch valve fall under this category.

 A control valve that regulates the flow of fluid falls in the regulation category.
-Globe, needle, butterfly, diaphragm, ball, plug, and pinch valve are used as a control valve.
-You can see that; some valves serve dual purposes such as globe and ball valve can be used as an isolation as well as a control valve.
+Globe, needle, butterfly, diaphragm, ball, plug, and pinch valve are used as control valves.
+You can see that; some valves serve dual purposes, such as the globe, and the ball valve can be used as an isolation as well as a control valve.

-Pressure and vacuum relief valve used to prevent overpressure and vacuum with the system that can damage the piping and equipment.
-Non-return valve such as swing and lift check valve prevents backflow within the system.
-Whereas, some valves are designed to serve a special purpose.
+Pressure and vacuum relief valves are used to prevent overpressure and vacuum with the system that can damage the piping and equipment.
+Non-return valves such as swing and lift check valves prevent backflow within the system.
+Whereas some valves are designed to serve a special purpose.
 Such as multiport, knife, and line blind valve.